-$$Q(\text{decibels}) = 20 \times \log{10} Q(\text{linear})$$ (7-6)
+$$Q (decibels) = 20 \times Log{10} Q (linear)$$ (7-6)

-The performances of a submarine Digital Line Section should be characterized by the measurement of its Q factor or by a direct BER measurement that should meet the contractual Q factor commissioning limits indicated in the Optical Power Budget.
+The performances of a submarine digital line section should be characterized by the measurement of its Q factor or by a direct BER measurement that should meet the contractual Q factor commissioning limits indicated in the optical power budget.

 Please note that Equations 7-2 to 7-5 are valid in the case of Gaussian noise distribution only.
 This approximation is accepted for modulation formats based on OOK technique which is widely used in submarine systems.
-Modulation formats based on phase modulation like DPSK which has been re-studied in the past few years for undersea applications will need to be further studied.
+Modulation formats based on phase modulation like DPSK which has been restudied in the past few years for undersea applications will need to be further studied.

-7.1.2 Relevant parameters for Optical Power Budget
+7.1.2 Relevant parameters for optical power budget

-According to ITU-T Rec.
-G.977, it is recommended that the Optical Power Budget takes into account, as a minimum, the impairments arising from the following effects and considerations:
+According to [ITU-T G.977], it is recommended that the optical power budget takes into account, as a minimum, the impairments arising from the following effects and considerations:

-- Optical noise accumulation (see 7.1.3) \rightarrow Mean Q factor calculation. - Propagation impairments (see 7.1.4) \rightarrow Line Q factor calculation. - Propagation impairments due to the combined effects of chromatic dispersion and non-linear effects (self-phase modulation, cross-phase modulation, four-wave mixing effects between line optical channels, stimulated Raman scattering, etc.) (see 7.1.4.1); - Propagation impairments due to optical polarization effects such as Polarization Mode Dispersion (PMD), Polarization Dependent Loss (PDL), Polarization Dependent Gain (PDG).
-As these impairments fluctuate with time, a distinct provision should be taken for performance variations with time (see 7.1.4.2); - Impairments due to the non-flatness of the cumulative gain curve on the whole segment (see 7.1.4.3); - Non optimal pre-emphasis impairment (see 7.1.4.4); - Impairments due to the misalignment of the wavelength(s) of the submarine Digital Line Section (see 7.1.4.5); - Impairments due to the supervision (see 7.1.4.6); - Manufacturing and environmental impairments (see 7.1.4.7). - Impairments to take into account non-ideal characteristics of the terminal transmission equipment (related to back-to-back Q factor performances of the terminal transmission equipment) (see 7.1.5) → Segment Q factor calculation. - Specifically for EOL power budget, some additional margins should be added (see 7.1.6) → Segment margin. - Margins due to specified repair operations (repair splices, additional loss and change in dispersion map due to extra cable length after repair, etc.) (see 7.1.6.1); - Margins due to cable and component ageing (see 7.1.6.2); - Margins due to the foreseen failures of some components, such as pump laser failures (see 7.1.6.3).
+- Optical noise accumulation (clause 7.1.3) \rightarrow Mean Q factor calculation - Propagation impairments (clause 7.1.4) \rightarrow Line Q factor calculation - Propagation impairments due to the combined effects of chromatic dispersion and non-linear effects (self-phase modulation, cross-phase modulation, four-wave mixing effects between line optical channels, stimulated Raman scattering, etc.) (clause 7.1.4.1). - Propagation impairments due to optical polarization effects such as polarization mode dispersion (PMD), polarization dependent loss (PDL), polarization dependent gain (PDG).
+As these impairments fluctuate with time, a distinct provision should be taken for performance variations with time (clause 7.1.4.2). - Impairments due to the non-flatness of the cumulative gain curve on the whole segment (clause 7.1.4.3). - Non-optimal pre-emphasis impairment (clause 7.1.4.4). - Impairments due to the misalignment of the wavelength(s) of the submarine digital line section (clause 7.1.4.5). - Impairments due to the supervision (clause 7.1.4.6). - Manufacturing and environmental impairments (clause 7.1.4.7). - Impairments to take into account non-ideal characteristics of the terminal transmission equipment (related to back-to-back Q factor performances of the terminal transmission equipment) (clause 7.1.5) → Segment Q factor calculation. - Specifically for EoL power budget, some additional margins should be added (clause 7.1.6) → Segment margin. - Margins due to specified repair operations (repair splices, additional loss and change in dispersion map due to extra cable length after repair, etc.) (clause 7.1.6.1). - Margins due to cable and component ageing (clause 7.1.6.2). - Margins due to the foreseen failures of some components, such as pump laser failures (clause 7.1.6.3). - Unallocated margins (clause 7.1.6.4).

-Cross-Phase Modulation and Four-Wave Mixing between optical channels, Stimulated Raman Scattering, non-flatness of the cumulative gain curve and non-optimal relative powers of optical channels are impairments especially applicable to WDM and DWDM systems as they deal with simultaneous propagation of several optical signals on the same fibre.
+Cross-phase modulation and four-wave mixing between optical channels, stimulated Raman scattering, non-flatness of the cumulative gain curve and non-optimal relative powers of optical channels are impairments especially applicable to WDM and DWDM systems as they deal with simultaneous propagation of several optical signals on the same fibre.